NiklasSchaaf/niklasschaaf.github.io/_pages/cv.md

 Education
 ======
+* PhD in Geoscience, Kiel University, current
+* MSc in Geoscience, University of Oslo and The University Centre in Svalbard, 2019
 * BSc in Geoscience, University of Potsdam, 2017
-* MSc in Geoscience, University of Oslo and The University Centre in Svalbard, 2019

 Work experience
 ======
+* Summer 2019: Intern
+  * Equinor Exploration
+  * Seismic interpretation
+  * Structural restoration

 * Spring 2019: Teaching Assistant
   * The University Centre in Svalbard
-  * Support the teaching of the courses:
+  * Supporting courses in the field and the classroom:
    * The Tectonic and Sedimentary History of Svalbard
    * Integrated Geological Methods: From Outcrop to Geomodel

-* Summer 2019: Intern
-  * Equinor Exploration
-  * Interpretation of semiregional seismic lines
-  * Balancing crosssections

 Publications
 ======